tmarquard1/Tenx-Notebook-Server/README.md

 ![Barely Controlled Rage](https://media.giphy.com/media/TGUIq0O5s4XJSnefJ3/giphy.gif)

 ## 1Password
 Oh yeah, and none of our secrets need leave 1Password.
 Muahahahaha.
 It all comes together.

-(I actually haven't implemented this part yet) TODO
+Using the new BETA feature "Service Accounts" in 1password, we can create an 1password access token that allows for secret retrieval from selected vaults.
+Infrastructure secrets can stay in 1password and be easily rotated in one place.

 ![All coming together](https://media.giphy.com/media/KEYEpIngcmXlHetDqz/giphy.gif)